-Figure 2 Isolation techniques
+Figure 1.2 Isolation techniques

-In this paper, the ability of this technique, entitled as Vertical Mass Isolation, in reducing earthquake effects on buildings with two approaches, parametric and numerical approaches, is studied.
+In this paper, the ability of this technique, entitled as Vertical Mass Isolation with semi-active control system, in reducing earthquake effects on buildings with two approaches, parametric and numerical approaches, is studied.

 2. ANALYTICAL MODEL